gpiantoni/gridgen/docs/source/preparation.rst

 1. Angiogram
 ------------
-Realign the angiogram to the structural MRI.
+Realign the angiogram to the structural MRI and rename it to `angiogram.nii.gz`.

 2. Freesurfer
 -------------
-Run `recon-all` on the structural MRI
+Run `recon-all` on the structural MRI.

+After running Freesurfer, you will have the files:

+* `mri/brain.mgz`
+* `surf/*h.surf`

 3. Create a convex hull of the pial surface
 -------------------------------------------